Ryan Shaffer

 Favorite food: Hanami dango and katsu curry

-Favorite move: Your Name 君の名は
+Favorite movie: Your Name 君の名は

 Blood type: O